Substitute For Thyme

 Other names for this type of thyme are common, English, French, and garden thyme.
 This thyme is green in color and has been a world of splendor to cooking.
 Each type of thyme varies in flowers, size, and even height!
 But they all have green leaves when they start to grow with similar healing properties.

-Benefits of thyme
+Health Benefits of Thyme

 You might be wondering ‘what is thyme good for?’ right?
 Well, it has many nutrients like; Vitamin A, B(3 & 6) C and K, fiber, iron, copper, manganese, folate, potassium, amino acids (tryptophan, lysine, isoleucine, leucine, valine, threonine) omega-3 fatty acids, magnesium, calcium, phosphorous, thymol, and zinc.
 But what do these nutrients and substances help to do?